NXPHoverGames/GitBook-AIM/Dataset.md

 Unlabbled data set for red/green light - [Traffic_Light_Imahes](https://drive.google.com/file/d/1yABED6JG6RhJK6PuLO4kyX2o93KiAB4Y/view?usp=drive_link).

 {% hint style="warning" %}
 The link contains 1700+ red lights and 700+ green light images.
 We recommend all participants only to train model for red traffic light and consider it an extension of stop sign.
 {% endhint %}

+## Labbled data set for Traffic Signs and Traffic Lights

+The below links conatins all the images that can be used in training of your model to detect the Traffic Light as well as traffic lights to be used in AIM Grand finale.

+Final labbled data set - [Final Dataset](https://drive.google.com/file/d/1lqwVEBoE3GSfqYYgdWikSVWGg064E3O-/view?usp=drive_link).

+{% hint style="warning" %}
+This is updated dataset for traffic signs as well as traffic lights.
+In this data set there are more images, as well as the bounding boxes are improved to achieve better results
+{% endhint %}